SAP-archive/teched2020-DEV268/exercises/ex1/README.md

 # Exercise 1

+In this exercise, we will create a starter application to collect inventory data.
+Since we want to concentrate on developing an extension scenario we will try to speed up the process to built the basic inventory application.

-In this exercise, we will create...
+For this we will use the RAP Generator.

-## Create the Service Consumption Model

-After completing these steps you will have created...

-## Create a console application to test the OData service
+## Connect to the system

+1.

-## Create a custom entity
+## Create a table

-## Create a query implementation class
+## Generate a starter application

-## Add the custom entity to your service definition

-## Add the custom entity as a value help

-## Test the service

 ## Summary
 You've now ...